smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 1. Choose how `CarWindow` captures and renders the screen using the `carWindowRenderingType` enum.
 2. By default, when using `CarWindow`, the `SDLTouchManager` will sync it's touch updates to the framerate.
 To disable this feature, set `SDLTouchManager.enableSyncedPanning` to `NO`.
-3. `CarWindow` hard-dictates the framerate of the app.
+3. `CarWindow`'s settings dictate the framerate of the app.
 To change the framerate and other parameters, update `SDLStreamingMediaConfiguration.customVideoEncoderSettings`.
+These settings will override any settings received from the head unit.

     Below are the video encoder defaults: